astridx/meinblog/content/posts/joomla/22joomla-parameter.en.md

 For the menu item we already had a parameter set and for the component as a whole there is one in the options.
 Now it's the turn of the item in particular.

-## For the impatient

-Look at the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t17...t18)[^github.com/astridx/boilerplate/compare/t17...t18] and take over these changes into your development version.
+> For impatient people: Look at the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t17...t18)[^github.com/astridx/boilerplate/compare/t17...t18] and take over these changes into your development version.

 ## Step by step